 Drop this into an app.yaml.
 Adjust the credential refs and module names to fit your existing setup.

-1execution:2 hooks:3 - id: audit_tool_calls4 "on": tool_end5 condition: { type: always }6 action:7 type: log8 target: audit9 fields:10 session_id: "{{session.id}}"11 user_id: "{{session.user_id}}"12 tool: "{{tool.name}}"13 params: "{{tool.params}}"14 status: "{{tool.status}}"15 duration_ms: "{{tool.duration_ms}}"16 tokens: "{{tool.tokens}}"17 chain: hash # SHA-256 chained, tamper-evident1819 - id: audit_credential_reads20 "on": tool_start21 condition: { type: tool_name, match: "credential" }22 action:23 type: log24 target: audit25 fields:26 credential_ref: "{{tool.params.credential.ref}}"27 scope: "{{tool.params.credential.scope}}"28 accessed_by: "{{session.user_id}}"2930agents:31 - id: ops32 modules: [{http: [post]}, {filesystem: [read, write]}]33 brain: { model: claude-sonnet-4-6, credential: anthropic_main }How it works
+1execution:2 hooks:3 - id: audit_tool_calls4 "on": tool_end5 condition: { type: always }6 action:7 type: log8 target: audit9 fields:10 session_id: "{{session.id}}"11 user_id: "{{session.user_id}}"12 tool: "{{tool.name}}"13 params: "{{tool.params}}"14 status: "{{tool.status}}"15 duration_ms: "{{tool.duration_ms}}"16 tokens: "{{tool.tokens}}"17 chain: hash # SHA-256 chained, tamper-evident1819 - id: audit_credential_reads20 "on": tool_start21 condition: { type: tool_name, match: "credential" }22 action:23 type: log24 target: audit25 fields:26 credential_ref: "{{tool.params.credential.ref}}"27 scope: "{{tool.params.credential.scope}}"28 accessed_by: "{{session.user_id}}"2930agents:31 - id: ops32 modules: [{http: [post]}, {filesystem: [read, write]}]33 brain: { model: claude-sonnet-4-6, credential: anthropic_main }Walking through the YAML one block at a time so the design is clear, not memorised.

 One hook with condition: always covers every tool call.
 No per-tool wiring, no risk of missing the one that mattered.